CypherGuy/CypherGuy/README.md

 ###

 <h6 align="left">I'm a  second-year Software Engineer with strong skills in data structures, backend services, and building scalable web applications. <br><br>I enjoy building practical tools that simplify everyday tasks, especially using Python.
-Whether it's PantryPal, my recipe generator with advanced filtering, or AoCode, my IDE for competitive programmers (Advent of Code in particular) like me, I enjoy brainstorming problems and cominug up with creative solutions that look simple yet have what users need and more.
+Whether it's PantryPal, my recipe generator with advanced filtering, or AoCode, my IDE for competitive programmers, I enjoy creating solutions that look simple yet have what users need and more.
 I'm always exploring new ways to expand my experience and strengths.</h6>

 ###